Vzhouhan/SUCTNet/README.md

 Authors

-Han Zhou, Yusheng Lian, Jin Li, Zilong Liu, Xuheng Cao, Chao Ma
+Han Zhou, Yusheng Lian*, Jin Li**, Zilong Liu, Xuheng Cao, Chao Ma

 Our SUCTNet has been accepted by optics laser in engineering.
 Code and models are coming soon.